 Airship Syndicate handled development for Darksiders Genesis, creators of one of my favorite RPGs from this generation, Battle Chasers: Nightwar.
 Although not as highly budgeted as previous titles, the game is beautifully crafted, given the environments an almost painterly quality to them.
 Sure, animations aren't spectacular, but serviceable given the isometric perspective.
 Even with an SSD playing on a PlayStation 4 Pro, there are moments of hitching/stuttering when moving between certain areas, but nothing that became a gameplay hindrance.

 Darksiders Genesis may be one of the best games in the Darksiders franchise.
 The banter between War and Strife works on so many levels, and the added co-op support is the icing on the cake.
 Yes, I would have preferred to see matchmaking and positioning on the map, but neither are deal-breakers.
 The camera doesn't always cooperate with some of the platforming sections, but I mostly enjoyed the 15 hours spent playing through the campaign.
 You are free to replay any of the 16 chapters to collect any missing items/cores.
 The arena mode lets you take your characters into battle against ten grueling waves of enemies.Note: Darksiders Genesis was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.